Green European Foundation

-The Green European Foundation is a political foundation at European level funded by the European Parliament.
+The Green European Foundation is a European political foundation funded by the European Parliament.
 It is linked to, but independent of, other European Green actors such as the European Green Party and Greens–European Free Alliance.

 Mission

 The Green European Foundation (GEF) was founded in 2008.
 Modelled on many successful national Green political foundations, the mission of GEF is to encourage European citizens to participate in European political discussions and to ultimately forge a stronger, more participative European democracy.

 The Green European Foundation organises debates, conducts research and publishes various documents concerning green politics.
-Though its main office is based in Brussels, GEF aims to reach out to people across Europe and in 2018 it organised 69 events in 17 different European countries.
-These events included conferences, seminars, workshops and summer schools that aimed to promote study and debate, and provide opportunities for capacity-building and networking.
-To this end, GEF also runs training sessions for young people under its annual European Green Activists Training scheme, as well as providing free courses on its online educational platform Green Learning.
+Though its main office is based in Brussels, GEF aims to reach out to people across Europe and, in 2018, it organised 69 events in 17 different European countries.
+These events included conferences, seminars, workshops, and summer schools aimed at promoting study and debate, as well as providing opportunities for capacity-building and networking.
+To this end, GEF also runs training sessions for young people through its annual European Green Activists Training scheme and offers free courses on its online educational platform, Green Learning.

 The Green European Foundation produces an editorially independent publication, the Green European Journal.
-Launched in 2012, the Green European Journal publishes in print and online articles and interviews on current affairs in Europe and general topics of significance to the European green movement.
+Launched in 2012, the Green European Journal publishes in print and online articles and interviews on current affairs in Europe, and general topics of significance to the European green movement.